aws/aws-cdk-rfcs/text/0249-v2-experiments.md

     file of a module, or in the inline code documentation available in an editor/IDE, does not meet the criteria of "absolutely obvious".

-    If a customer is not aware of the stable vs unstable distinction, that means they're using _only_ stable APIs, and that they will not be broken with minor version CDK releases.

 1. We want to foster a vibrant ecosystem of third-party CDK packages

     In our estimation, the CDK cannot be successful without growing an expansive